My Noble M400

 Despite being a car guy for many decades, I was completely unaware of the Noble brand.
 Then I went to a local shop to pick up a silicone hose elbow for my supercharged Corvette.
 The guy who runs the place asked if I would like a quicky shop tour.
 There were several Nobles in various states of disassembly, and I got hooked when I looked at the chassis design and running gear.

-It turned out that there was a Noble for sale just an hour away, so I made arrangements for a test drive.
+It turned out there was a Noble for sale just an hour away, so I made arrangements for a test drive.
 That test drive reeled me in.
-I expected Lotus or Miata nimble, and that’s what I found.
+I expected Lotus nimble, and that’s what I found.
 I expected incredible grip, and that’s what I found.
 But I did not expect supercharged Corvette acceleration!
-This thing was a 500 hp Elise with big brakes!
-(It was modified, including a bump in turbo boost.)
+This thing was a like 500 hp Lotus Elise with big brakes!

-I hope you enjoy this site, and that maybe you come to realize that the Noble is really an incognito supercar.
+I hope you enjoy this site, and that you come to realize that the Noble is really an incognito supercar.
 It doesn’t have 3000 pounds of software like the more well known brands, but in the hands of a skilled driver (not mine!), it will run with them.
-It’s especially fun to embarrass big hp musclecars who expect me to disappear in their rear view mirror, but discover that they are looking at my tail lights.
+It’s especially fun to embarrass big hp musclecars who expect me to leave me in the dust like a Miata, but instead find that I can pull ahead of them.

-My intent with this site is to document everything I’ve done with the Noble.
-Click on the Picture Gallery link for the menu of mods.
+My intent with this site is to document everything I’ve done with the Noble, even if it didn't work out so well.
+You'll find pages for each major upgrade category in the navigation bar.
+All the pictures are thumbnails that you can click to see larger versions.
+Many of the larger pics are cropped differently to give you a bigger view of the subject.
 If it’s been a while since your last visit, you may have to refresh the page to see the latest additions.
-The same goes for all the individual mod pages because I will add to them to keep them up to date.
 I’m always tinkering!

 I've never been interested in blogs, but it may be a good way to put new content on this site before I have enough time to properly organize it.

 If you want to easily check for new content, the blog page is the first page to look.
 Maybe it will be fun for both of us.